Research in Astrophysics and Cosmology

 Early Universe and CMB Data Analysis

 The Early Universe is nowadays probed with unprecedented precision by Cosmic Microwave Background (CMB) and Large Scale Structure (LSS) experiments.
 This poses severe challenges to our comprehension of the physical processes occurred in the Early Universe, as well as the nature of the Dark Cosmological Components.
-The SISSA Astrophysics group, led by Carlo Baccigalupi, Nicoletta Krachmalnicoff, Davide Poletti, has coordination roles in data analysis, pipeline preparation, data exploitation and interpretation in operating ( PolarBear, Simons Array) and planned experiments (Simons Observatory, CMB-S4, LiteBird).
-Also, Carlo Baccigalupi coordinates the activities on cross-correlation between CMB and LSS for the forthcoming European Space Agency satellite, Euclid.
+The SISSA CMB group, led by Carlo Baccigalupi and Nicoletta Krachmalnicoff, has coordination roles in data analysis, pipeline preparation, data exploitation and interpretation in operating (POLARBEAR, Simons Observatory) and planned (CMB-S4, LiteBIRD) experiments.
+Also, Carlo Baccigalupi coordinates the activities on cross-correlation between CMB and LSS for the European Space Agency Euclid satellite.

 Main research topics and available thesis projects: